Float allows you to get tokenized long or short exposure.

-Tokenization means composibility with defi.
+Tokenization means composability with DeFi.

-All defi protocols, including float, carry significant risk.
-While we test and perform audits, you shouldn't consider any defi protocol, including float, safe and without risk.
+All DeFi protocols, including float, carry significant risk.
+While we test and perform audits, you shouldn't consider any DeFi protocol, including float, "safe" and without risk.

 Many of the core team have previously audited smart contracts, and we aim to prioritize security.

 Float is a series of smart contracts that have a wide variety of risks.